Expectations of a Host

 We have found that a regular check-in meeting, at least weekly, has can ensure expectations are being met from both ends and enable swift adjustments as needed.

-Throughout their time in DC, fellows work on developing a project to address a need in their country or community.
+Throughout their time in the fellowship placement, fellows work on developing a project to address a need in their country or community.
 Hosts can be a great resource in this process and should have at least a minor support role in project development and proposal writing.